Trams in Kraków: Night Time Routes

+Maps

 Rolling stock

 Since 1994, MPK Kraków replaces the Polish rolling stock produced by Konstal with new, modern low floor cars and second-hand trams imported from Germany and Austria.
 The fleet consists of 292 motored cars and 59 trailer cars.

 Konstal 105Na

-The fleet of 70 Konstal 105 was built between 1979 and 1992.
+The fleet of 32 Konstal 105 was built between 1979 and 1992.
 It is 13.5 m-long and can form longer trains (theoretically up to five cars, in practice the two-car and three-car trains are operated).
 Due to the unreliability and the poor technical design, they are slowly replaced by second-hand trams from Germany.

 Protram 405N-Kr

 The Protram 405N-Kr, manufactured between 2011 and 2012, was rebuilt from three Konstal 105Na cars which have been connected with two new low-floor sections forming a single unit.
 The reconstruction was performed by Protram located in Wrocław.
 The tram is 40.5 m long and has five sections with a total percentage of low-floor area of 25%.
 The tram is equipped with a complete electronic passenger information system, air conditioning, and two ticket machines.
 It has a capacity of 364 passengers, including 64 on seats.
 The tram entered service on 20 April 2012.
 There were plans to build more trams of this type, but due to the high cost for this rebuild (up to €400,000), MPK Krakow decided to procure new 2014N trams from Pesa (Pesa Krakowiak 2014N).
 In 2016 the tram was repainted to match other MPK vehicles.